 All doctoral students must demonstrate their ability to deal analytically and stylistically with a broad range of musical compositions by taking the Doctoral Styles Examination.
-Students must take the exam in their first spring semester of enrollment.
-Students who pass the exam meet the requirement.
-Students who do not pass the exam may retake the exam once with permission of the director of graduate studies, if their score is within a range recommended by the Doctoral Styles Committee.
-Students who do not pass the exam must earn a grade of B or higher in T545 Introductory Analysis of Music Literature.
+Students must take the examination in their first spring semester of enrollment.
+Students who pass the examination meet the requirement.
+Students who do not pass the examination may retake the examination once with permission of the director of graduate studies. if their score is within a range recommended by the Doctoral Styles Committee.
+Students who do not pass the examination must earn a grade of B or higher in T545 Introductory Analysis of Music Literature.
 This course may fall anywhere in the student's curriculum.
-T545 taken previously at Indiana University and passed with a grade of B or higher will be accepted in place of the exam; transfer credits will not be accepted.
+T545 taken within the last ten years at Indiana University and passed with a grade of B or higher will be accepted in place of the examination; transfer credits will not be accepted.
 This requirement must be completed before a student may begin to take qualifying examinations.